IronVenom/Discord-Bot/README.md

 # Discord Bot
 A Discord Bot made using Python and Discordpy as a pet project.
-It's a complete server bot.
+It's a complete server bot hosted on heroku.

 ### External APIs used -
 * IMDBpy